-Dedicated Sessions will be offered to complement the Technical Programme, adding to its depth and variety.
+Dedicated Sessions are organised as part of the Technical Programme, adding to its depth and variety.

 Convenor: